South Fayette Twp. Police Searching For Missing Teen

 He was last seen wearing a grey hooded sweatshirt, blue jeans and white high-top basketball shoes.

-Police believe he may be heading toward the Philadelphia or Ambler area of Pennsylvania.
+Police believe he may be heading toward the Philadelphia or Ambler area of Pennsylvania or he may be trying to get to Florida.

 Anyone who sees Pine or has information on his whereabouts is asked to call the South Fayette Township Police Department at 412-473-3056.